-Me and my partner are purchasing a apartment in Preston Park.
-I might seem paranoid but how we can trust a lawyer?
-At some point we will need to send funds into their account.
-What is the protection we have from them run away with our deposit?
+Me and my partner are buying a property in Preston Park.
+It might be a silly question but how we can trust a lawyer?
+On completion day we have to put funds into their account.
+What protection do we have from them run away with our money?

 Be assured that all money in a Solicitors client account is 100% safe, and even if your Solicitor ran off with it, the Law Society would reimburse you fully.